szonov/vm-bootstrap/README.md

 Support for additional distributions may be added in the future if I personally need them.

+## Tested Versions

+The scripts have been tested only on:

+- Debian 13
+- Ubuntu 24.04 LTS

+They may work on other versions of Debian or Ubuntu, but this has not been verified.

 ## Important

 These scripts **do not install an operating system**.